-He saw the band on television in the early 70s and immediately flipped for those five glitter-rock hoodlums from the bowels of Manhattan (he eventually published a book about them in 1981).
+Stephen Patrick Morrissey was 13 when he fell in love for the first time – with The New York Dolls.
+He saw the band on television in the early 70s and immediately flipped for those five glitter-rock hoodlums from the bowels of Manhattan (he eventually published a booklet about them in 1981).

 In 1982 he formed The Smiths with a local Manchester guitarist named Johnny Marr, and the band burst unexpectedly onto the British music scene in the summer of 1983 like a breath of fresh air amid the pre-programmed tick-tock of The Human League and punk‘s rage-by-numbers.